 - Public.
 Only a Targetprocess Admin can make public dashboards.
 Public dashboards are visible to all users in your organization.

 - Team/Project.
 You may need a dashboard for a specific Team or Project.
 If so, use the custom sharing option and select the relevant groups.

 Dashboard software is useless without widgets, so we have plenty of them.
 You can add the same widget to a dashboard several times.
 For instance, let's say that you want to see Burndown charts for two iterations at the same time.
 Just add two Burndown chart widgets to a dashboard and select different iterations from the widgets’ settings.

 To add a widget, click the Widgets tab to see all your options:

-When you are done, click on Finish setup at the top right corner.
+When you are done, click on 'Finish setup' at the top righthand corner.

 Actions you can perform on widgets:

-A detailed review of widgets is available here.
+See a detailed review of widgets here.